earthlab/earthlab.github.io/_posts/courses/earth-analytics/00-course-overview/sessions/2017-01-01-week-06-automate-science-workflows.md

 ## <i class="fa fa-ship" aria-hidden="true"></i> Welcome to Week {{ page.week }}!

 Welcome to week {{ page.week }} of Earth Analytics!
-This week we learn about efficient coding practices.
-Specifically, we will learn how to use functions to make our code:
+This week you will learn about efficient coding practices.
+Specifically, you will learn how to use functions to make our code:

 * Easier to read / simpler
 * More modular
 * More efficient

-We will also discuss the DRY principle of programming - Don't Repeat Yourself.
+You will also learn the DRY principle of programming - Don't Repeat Yourself.

 This week is still under development and the content won't be done until Friday!